Graduate Diploma in Corrosion Engineering

 |Intake||February or July|

-The Graduate Diploma in Corrosion Engineering has been created to meet growing industry demand for qualified corrosion engineers and quality research in this field.
-The course is part of Woodside and Chevron’s sponsorship of the Chevron-Woodside Chair in Corrosion Engineering.
+This course has been developed in partnership with Woodside and Chevron, and has been created to meet growing industry demand for qualified corrosion engineers and quality research in this field.

-Please note that this course is not available to onshore international students (offshore international students are encouraged to apply).
+Please note: this course is not available to onshore international students (offshore international students are encouraged to apply).

 Fees for Australian and New Zealand students